NASTURTIUM (Tropaeolum majus) – Indian cress

 2022

-We have had several unsuccessful Nasturtium years.
+We have had further heatwaves & several unsuccessful Nasturtium years.
 An attempt to grow them from seed during lockdown failed.

-I saw on youtube a gardening programme in which the gardener, a woman in North Carolina, said Nasturtiums do not like extreme heat… In US summers when other, cooler states are enjoying their Nasturtiums, North Carolinians are having temperatures of over a hundred degrees fahrenheit & the Nasturtiums are not blooming.
-We in London have had unseasonable spells of extreme weather for several years now and I must sadly admit that this is not the weather for them… Not the climate of Chile or Peru, or the London of a decade ago…
+On one youtube gardening programme the gardener, a woman in North Carolina, said Nasturtiums do not like extreme heat… In US summers when other, cooler states are enjoying their Nasturtiums, North Carolinians are sweltering in temperatures of over a hundred degrees fahrenheit & the Nasturtiums are not blooming.
+We in London have had unseasonable spells of extreme weather for several years now & it does seem that this is not Nasturtium weather… Not the climate of Chile or Peru, or the London of a decade ago…